ArifPeycal/m0leCon-Beginner-2023-Writeups/A sky full of 5t4r5/README.md

 </p>
 <br>

 At first I can't quite see the flag, so I ramp up the brightness of my screen and finally I can read the flag.
+The flag is right above the question mark.
 <p align="center">
   <img width="80%" height="300" src="solution/skyfullofstars.PNG">
 </p>